snewhouse/ngs/bin/README.md

 **Download Novoalign from  http://www.well.ox.ac.uk/platypus** into the local build directory **ngs/ngs_docker_debian/ngseasy_novoalign**.
 Edit the [Dockerfile](https://github.com/KHP-Informatics/ngs/blob/master/containerized/ngs_docker_debian/ngseasy_novoalign/Dockerfile) to relfect the correct version of novoalign.

-To use all fucntionality, you will need to **pay for a license**.
-Once you obtained your **novoalign.lic**, download this the the build directory **ngs/ngs_docker_debian/ngseasy_novoalign**, which now should contain your updated [Dockerfile](https://github.com/KHP-Informatics/ngs/blob/master/containerized/ngs_docker_debian/ngseasy_novoalign/Dockerfile).
+To use all novoalign fucntionality, you will need to **pay for a license**.

+Once you obtained your **novoalign.lic**, download this to the build directory **ngs/ngs_docker_debian/ngseasy_novoalign**, which now should contain your updated [Dockerfile](https://github.com/KHP-Informatics/ngs/blob/master/containerized/ngs_docker_debian/ngseasy_novoalign/Dockerfile).

 ```bash